UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module3/module3_11.md

 that we learned in the previous Module to remove it from our original dataframe.

+For this example, we are going to drop the row at index 1 which has a calorie value of 130.

 We use the argument `axis=0` which refers to the rows in the dataframe and `index` which specifies the row index that we want to drop.

-In this case we are going to drop the row with calories equal to 130, which is index `1`.
+This just means we are *“droping a row with index 1”*.

 ---